jelena121/2015-03-17_Unix_R/Unix/morning_session.md

 	chr1.fasta:CTGCAAAGGCCTACCTGTTTGTCCCTGTTACTGACAATACGTCTATGGAACCCATAAAAGGGATCAACTGGGAATTGGT
 	chr1.fasta:ACGTCGAAGGGGGTAAGATTGCAGCTAATCATTTGATGAAATGGATTGGGATTCACGTGGAGGATGATCCTGATGAAGT

 The `*` character acts as a wildcard meaning 'search all files in the current directory' and the `head` command restricts the total amount of output to 10 lines.
 Notice that the output also includes the name of the file containing the matching pattern.
-In this case, the `grep` command finds the ACGTC pattern in four protein sequences and several lines of the the chromosome 1 DNA sequence (we donâ€™t know how many exactly because the head command is only giving us ten lines of output).
+In this case, the `grep` command finds the ACGTC pattern in four protein sequences and several lines of the the chromosome 1 DNA sequence (we don't know how many exactly because the head command is only giving us ten lines of output).

 [head]: http://en.wikipedia.org/wiki/Head_(Unix)
 [tail]: http://en.wikipedia.org/wiki/Tail_(Unix)